buzzqw/TUS/OBSS/markdown-separati/en/38-rules-on-magic-items.md

 A +1 *armor* lowers the Proficiency penalty by 1 and the movement penalty by 1 meter.

-+2 *armor* or *shield* reduce the Magic Check penalty due to wear armor by 2.
++2 *armor* or *shield* reduce the Magic Check penalty due to wearing armor by 2.

-+3 armor further removes 1 from the Proficiency penalty, reduces the Movement penalty by 1m, and additionally reduce by 2 the penalty for the Magic Check due to armor.
++3 armor further removes 1 from the Proficiency penalty, reduces the Movement penalty by 1m, and additionally reduces by 2 the penalty for the Magic Check due to armor.

 **The cost of Weapons and Armor**: larger than Medium is at least double (or quadruple depending on size).
 Small armor or Small weapons, although requiring less material, cost the same as medium weapons and armor.